-Sarah recently joined A1 Marketing, a company just like yours.
+- Sara recently joined Acme, a company just like yours.

-A1 adopted Slack a while ago and Sarah is learning how it has changed the way the company works.
+- Acme adopted Slack a while ago, and Sara is learning how it has changed the way the company works.

-In this lesson, Sarah wants to explore how the team collaborate effectively in channels with mentions and reactions, by sharing files and using message formatting.
+- In this lesson, Sara wants to explore how the team collaborates effectively in channels with mentions and reactions, by sharing files, and using message formatting.

-At her previous company, Sarah found that communication happened in many different places.
+At her previous company, Sara found that communication happened in many different places.
 She received a constant stream of emails to her inbox, even if they weren’t very valuable or didn’t apply to her.
-Files were shared with individuals and decisions were often made without everyone knowing what was going on.
-These communication silos made it difficult to keep people aligned on work, track information and stay up to date.
+Files were shared with individuals, and decisions were often made without everyone knowing what was going on.
+These communication silos made it difficult to align on work, track information, and stay up to date.

-People at A1 use mentions to get the attention of specific people to move work forward.
+- People at Acme use mentions to get the attention of specific people to move work forward.

-Files and conversations exist side by side in channels, which means Sarah always has access to the most current information.
+- Files and conversations exist side by side in channels, which means everyone always has access to the most current information.

 Get the attention of specific people with a mention

-Sarah needs to get the attention of someone specific to help move work forward, so she mentions Lisa directly in the message she sends to the channel.
-Lisa gets notified that someone needs her help and the whole team can see what’s happening in the conversation.
+Sara needs to get the attention of someone specific to help move work forward, so she mentions Liza directly in the message she sends to the channel.
+Liza gets notified that someone needs her help, and the whole team can see what’s happening in the conversation.

 Share files with the team

-When Sarah works with her team, she wants files and conversations to exist side by side so everyone has access to the most up-to-date information, making it much easier to get work done.
-Sarah is ready to share a file, so she shares it in the channel alongside the conversation.
+When Sara works with her team, she wants files and conversations to exist side by side so everyone has access to the most up-to-date information, making it much easier to get work done.
+Sara is ready to share a file so she shares it in the channel alongside the conversation.

 Respond efficiently with reactions